In a time of ancient Gods, Warlords, and Kings, a land in turmoil cried out for a hero. She was Xena, a mighty princess forged in the heat of battle.

 As you can imagine, this can get a bit annoying for those women who like fantasy and science fiction, but can't stand Chick Flicks

 .
-Or maybe they don't actually mind Chick Flicks, but they would like to see more "general" media with stronger female representation.
+Maybe they don't mind Chick Flicks, but they would like to see more "general" media with stronger female representation.
 That's why we have Feminist Fantasy

 .
 Somewhere along the line, someone decided that women were getting the short end of the stick in fiction, and decided to create something with explicit feminist themes.

 They're often fantasy and science fiction, genres that have revolved around men for a really, really long time.
 Why?
-Because sometimes we like seeing a woman save the world from aliens, heaven forbid.
-Or maybe we like to have the ever-present but oft-ignored gender inequalities in a Standard Fantasy Setting
+Because sometimes we like seeing a woman save the world from aliens.
+Maybe we like to have the ever-present but oft-ignored gender inequalities in a Standard Fantasy Setting

 Science fiction and fantasy are suited to examining gender and male-female relations by depicting alternative societies (may be a Lady Land